horace17/alx-low_level_programming/0x0B-malloc_free/README.md

-C program for memory allocation (malloc free)
+C program for more malloc